Shanghainese people

-Shanghainese people (上海人 (Shànghǎirén); Shanghainese: Zaanhe-nyin /wuu/) are an ethnic subgroup of Han Chinese people who have ancestral roots from Shanghai.
+Shanghainese people (上海人 (Shànghǎirén); Shanghainese: Zaanhe-nyin /wuu/) are an ethnographic subgroup who have ancestral roots from Shanghai.
 Most Shanghainese are descended from immigrants from nearby provinces of Zhejiang and Jiangsu.
 According to 1990 census, 85% of Shanghainese people trace their ancestry to Jiangsu and Zhejiang.
 Only a minority are Shanghai natives, those with ancestral roots in Shanghai.

 The Old City of Shanghai was a minor settlement until the later Qing Dynasty and many districts of the present municipality of Shanghai originally had separate identities, including separate but related dialects of Taihu Wu.
 In recent decades, millions of Chinese have moved to the city, both as internal immigrants and as migrant workers.
 The 2010 Chinese census found 9 million of Shanghai's 23 million residents (almost 40%) were migrants without a Shanghai hukou, triple the number from the year 2000 census.
 These "New Shanghainese" (新上海人) are generally distinguished from the Shanghainese proper as they usually don't speak the Shanghainese language.